-Betty Jones entered a motion that Bedrock County Partnership for Children serve as the Contractor for the NC Pre-K Program in Bedrock County for the next school year.
-There being no questions/discussion, Wilma Gates approved the motion that the NC Pre-K Contracting Agency be approved as presented for the next school year and Fred Avery seconded the motion.
+Fred Smith requested a motion that Bedrock County Partnership for Children serve as the Contractor for the NC Pre-K Program in Bedrock County for the next school year.
+There being no questions/discussion, Wilma Gates made the motion for the NC Pre-K Contracting Agency be approved as presented for the next school year and Fred Avery seconded the motion.
 All voted in favor.